 When a service member is sick or injured, immediate, high-quality care is critical.
 The Military Health System (MHS) ensures that military forces have ready access to healthcare practitioners and a global network of hospitals and clinics known as military treatment facilities (MTFs).
 The MHS also supports more than nine million military family members in one of the largest health benefit plans in the country.

 Nearly three decades ago, MHS made its first major foray into healthcare IT by moving from paper records to a series of computerized, electronic health records (EHRs).
 Recently, MHS has taken another enormous leap forward through the deployment of MHS GENESIS, its widely anticipated integrated EHR system.
 How does MHS GENESIS help share electronic data across one of the nation’s largest health systems?
 Doctors, patients, and healthcare professionals log on to the medical community of interest (Med-COI) network, an integrated health IT environment hosted by the Defense Health Agency (DHA).
 As a major contractor for DHA’s migration and modernization project, ECS is responsible for leading the migration to the Med-COI.

-From legacy to modern-day
+From Legacy to Modern-Day

-Partnership and collaboration
+Partnership and Collaboration

 The migration from the military’s legacy systems to the Med-COI requires collaboration between several departments and agencies.
 ECS is providing engineering and IT modernization solutions in support of the Med-COI, as well as cyber engineering, network security operations center (NSOC) support, infrastructure modernization, and cloud engineering services.
-The move to the Med-COI will provide DHA visibility into the total cost of ownership, better security awareness, and a broad and comprehensive view of their enterprise.
+The move to the Med-COI provides DHA visibility into the total cost of ownership, better security awareness, and a broad and comprehensive view of their enterprise.